hyanmandian/phaser-snowpack/README.md

 ## How I do these interactions

-I've tried to make the main scene map agnostic, so for every iteration I create a new attribute on de tile map to representate this iterarion.
+I've tried to make the main scene map agnostic, so for every iteration, I create a new attribute on de tilemap to represent this iteration.

 - Collides: boolean attribute called `collides`;
 - Jump through: bollean attribute called `jump-through`;